-They’re non-judgmental: When you talk with someone whose non-judgmental you should feel understood and supported.
-They don’t try to solve your problem for you.
-They listen, and carefully digest what you’re telling them.
-They empathise with you, and comfort you when you need it the most.
+They’re non-judgmental: When you talk with someone who is non-judgmental, you should feel understood and supported.
+Instead of trying to solve your problem for you, they listen and carefully digest what you’re telling them.
+They empathize with you and comfort you when you need it the most.
 They don’t treat you differently because you have a mental health condition, and they certainly don’t tell you to “snap out of it” or “stop worrying so much.”
 You’ll want to text or call this person on difficult days because you know they’ll understand.

 They have personal experience with mental health: This isn’t necessarily a must.
 There are plenty of people who haven’t experienced a mental health condition who would make supportive confidants, but sometimes, when you don’t have the words to explain what you’re going through it can be easier to lean on someone who has experienced it themselves.

-Mental health conditions can be isolating, which is why, if your inner voice is encouraging you to reach out for support, you should definitely listen.
+Mental health conditions can be isolating, so if your inner voice is encouraging you to reach out for support, you should definitely listen.
 Sometimes all it takes is one person providing the right support to help you get through the most difficult times in your life.